Unraveling the Mystery of Adhesions and Pelvic Pain

 Adhesions that develop around the organs (viscera) can disrupt a number of functions, including normal organ mobility.
 Organs are dynamic and move with each breath and as digestion occurs throughout the day.
 There can be fascial restrictions around the bladder, intestines, diaphragm, kidneys, ovaries, uterus, tailbone, pelvic floor, prostate (males) and nerves.
 Here are some examples of how adhesions can disrupt function:

-UTERUS - Each month histamine is released during the menstrual cycle triggering inflammation.
+Adhesions around the uterus contribute to menstrual pain and can affect fertility.
+Each month histamine is released during the menstrual cycle triggering inflammation.
 In addition, as the uterus sheds its lining and menstruation occurs, menstrual cramping can be severe if structures around the uterus are restricted.
 Many of the women and female athletes we treat reduce and even completely abolish menstrual pain, even if they came in for other reasons.
 Fertility can also be affected by adhesions around the ovaries, Fallopian tubes, uterus and ligaments.
 Click here to read our blog on menstrual cramps.

-MUSCLE SYNDROMES - Many individuals have persistent hip flexor tightness and pain that is often relieved with mobilization of the renal fascia and respiratory diaphragm.
+Adhesions contribute to muscle pain syndromes.
+Many individuals have persistent hip flexor tightness and pain that is often relieved with mobilization of the renal fascia and respiratory diaphragm.
 The pelvic floor muscles remain tight if the fascia known as the urogenital diaphragm is restricted.
 In addition, hamstring and hip flexibility can be improved by addressing the adhesions around the pelvis.

 References: